VET Program Approval and Maintenance Procedure

 Complete the forms below to determine capacity to deliver qualification:

-1. The Program Areas must be able to provide evidence as per the Standards for Registered Training Organisations 2015 and the VET Funding Contract.
+1. The Program Areas must be able to provide evidence as per the 2025 Standards and the VET Funding Contract.

 2. Finance may assist with development of financial data for the Course Viability Analysis (CVA) (VET) Form.